Nathan Myhrvold

 Nathan Paul Myhrvold (born August 3, 1959) is an American inventor, scientist, and businessman, former Chief Technology Officer at Microsoft, co-founder of Intellectual Ventures and TerraPower, and the principal author of Modernist Cuisine and its successor books.

 Early life and education

-Myhrvold was born on August 3, 1959, in Seattle, Washington, to Norwegian American parents.
+Myhrvold was born on August 3, 1959, in Seattle, to Norwegian American parents.
 He was raised in Santa Monica, California, where he attended Mirman School and Santa Monica High School, graduating in 1974, and began college at age 14.

 Transferring from Santa Monica College, he studied mathematics (B.Sc.), and geophysics and space physics (Master's) at UCLA.
 He was awarded a Hertz Foundation Fellowship for graduate study and studied at Princeton University, where he earned a master's degree in mathematical economics and completed a Ph.D. in applied mathematics after completing a doctoral dissertation titled "Vistas in curved space-time quantum field theory" under the supervision of Malcolm Perry.
 For one year, he held a postdoctoral fellowship at the University of Cambridge working under Stephen Hawking.